 Description

-From there, you’ll follow the coastline to Arnarstapi, a quiet village where tall cliffs rise above the crashing sea.
+From there, you follow the coastline to Arnarstapi, a quiet village where tall cliffs rise above the crashing sea.
 Once a busy fishing outpost, it now offers peaceful harbors, sea arches, and a deep connection to Icelandic folklore.

-Next, visit Budakirkja, a black timber church rebuilt in the 1980s thanks to the efforts of a determined local woman.
+Next, visit Budakirkja, a black timber church rebuilt in the 1980s thanks to a determined local woman.
 Framed by lava fields and endless sky, its stark silhouette is perfect for dramatic landscape photos.
+Your guide is happy to share local stories all day, so feel free to ask questions.

 Afterward, head to Ytri-Tunga, one of the few golden-sand beaches in Iceland.
 Your guide will help you scan the shoreline for seals basking on coastal rocks, often just a few feet from the water's edge.